Section 11 Outputs

 Maximum energy levels is for when the maximum water level occurs (Note: This may cause undulations in the maximum energy due to variations in the time of the maximum water level).

 F Froude Number Froude number output.
 No maximum and minimum output is available at this stage.
-All formats excluding TMO and WRB
+All formats excluding TMO, WRB and HR.

 FLC Form Loss Coefficient No longer supported - previously available via the legacy SMS HIGH RES option.
 N/A